 Origin and Evolution of Toys for Tots

-The Foundation was able to satisfy the five needs identified by the Marine Corps.
+The Foundation was able to satisfy the six needs identified by the Marine Corps.
 First, the Foundation could provide toys to supplement the collections of local units that had fewer Marines due to military cutbacks of the ‘80s and ‘90s.
 Second, the Foundation could arrange and pay for the creation, publication, manufacture and distribution of promotion and support materials to Toys for Tots Coordinators.
 Third, the Foundation could enable individual and corporate donors to Toys for Tots to take a charitable deduction on their income tax returns.
 Fourth, the Foundation could enter into contracts with corporations to conduct promotions, which would produce royalties for Toys for Tots.
 (Needs three and four were two important elements of this charitable endeavor that the Marine Corps, as a federal agency, could not fulfill).
 Fifth, the Foundation could ensure that the Toys for Tots program operates in compliance with IRS regulations, state laws and regulations and charitable standards.
+Finally, the Foundation took responsibility for the day to day operations of the Marine Toys for Tots Program, thus relieving the Reserve Headquarters Staff of that responsibility and allowing them to focus on training, organizing, and equipping the reserve force.

 In 1995, the Secretary of Defense approved Toys for Tots as an official activity of the U. S. Marine Corps and an official mission of the Marine Corps Reserve.